wavecrestweb/kenworthy-machine/content/pages/home.md

   - heading: Join Our Team
     careerDescription: >
       ### Whether you’re a beginner or a CNC expert, there are
-      excitingopportunities for all experience levels at Kenworthy Machine.
+      exciting opportunities for all experience levels at Kenworthy Machine.
     buttonLabel: Apply Now
     card1:
       title: Job Training